 Run the project and press the Q key to observe the generated particles.
 It appears as though there is combustion occurring underneath the mouse pointer.
 Hold the Q key and move the mouse pointer around slowly to observe the combustion as though there is an engine generating flames beneath the mouse.
 Type the E key to toggle the drawing of individual particle positions.
 Now you can observe a green-X marking the position of each of the generated particles.

 If you move the mouse pointer rapidly, you can observe individual pink circles with green-X centers changing color while dropping towards the floor.
-Although all particles are created by the _createParticle() function and share the similar behaviors of falling towards the floor while color changing, every particle appears slightly different and does not exhibit any behavior patterns.
+Although all particles are created by the _createParticle() function and share the similar behaviors of falling towards the floor while changing color, every particle appears slightly different and does not exhibit any behavior patterns.
 You can now clearly observe the importance of integrating randomness in the created particles.

 There are limitless variations to how you can modify the _createParticle() function.
 For example, you can change the explosion-like effect to steam or smoke simply by changing the initial and final color to different shades of grey and transparencies.
 Additionally, you can modify the default particle texture by inverting the color to create black smoke effects.
-You could also modify the size change delta to a value greater than 1 to increase the size of the particles over time.
+You could also modify the size change value, delta to that of greater than 1 to increase the size of the particles over time.
 There are literally no limits to how particles can be created.
 The particle system you have implemented allows the game developer to create particles with customized behaviors that are most suitable to the game that they are building.

 Lastly, notice that the generated particles do not interact with the RigidShape objects and appears as though the particles are drawn over the rest of the objects in the game scene.
 This issue will be examined and resolved in the next project.